a-h-b/dadasnake/README.md

 ```
 ./dadasnake -c -n "TESTRUN" -r aux/config.test.yaml
 ```
 If all goes well, dadasnake will make and fill a directory called testoutput.
 A completed run contains a file "workflow.done".
+You can see the tmux process running by typing `tmux ls`.
+You can also see the progress by checking the stdandard error file `tail TESTRUN_XXXXXXXXXX.stderr`.

 The first run will install the conda environment containing DADA2 and the other programs that will be used by all users.
-I'd suggest to remove one line from the activation script ( dada_env_common/XXXXXXXX/etc/conda/activate.d/activate-r-base.sh ), namely the one reading: `R CMD javareconf > /dev/null 2>&1 || true`, because you don't need this line later and if two users run this at the same time it can cause trouble.
+I'd strongly suggest to **remove one line from the activation script** ( dada_env_common/XXXXXXXX/etc/conda/activate.d/activate-r-base.sh ) after the installation, namely the one reading: `R CMD javareconf > /dev/null 2>&1 || true`, because you don't need this line later and if two users run this at the same time it can cause trouble.

 7) Databases:
 The dadasnake does not supply databases.
 I'd suggest to use the [silva database](https://www.arb-silva.de/no_cache/download/archive/current/Exports/) for 16S data and [unite](https://doi.org//10.15156/BIO/786336) for ITS.
 Dadasnake uses [mothur](https://www.mothur.org/) to do the classification, as it's faster and likely more accurate than the DADA2 option.
 You need to format the database like for mothur ([see here](https://www.mothur.org/wiki/Taxonomy_outline)).
 In addition to mothur, dadasnake implements [DECIPHER](http://www2.decipher.codes/Documentation.html).
 You can find decipher [data bases](http://www2.decipher.codes/Downloads.html) on the decipher website or build them yourself.
 You can also use dadasnake to blast and to annotate fungal taxonomy with guilds via funguild, if you have suitable databases.